 Social Impact CoreInside the Stern classroom, you will take part in the groundbreaking Social Impact Core curriculum, named by the Carnegie Foundation for the Advancement of Teaching as a model for undergraduate business education.

 The Social Impact Core is a four-year, four-course sequence designed to immerse students in the fundamental issues facing society, and how business, in concert with other organizations, can be used to solve them.
 In the Social Impact Core, you will take the following courses:

-- Business and Society: Business and Society is the first course in the Social Impact Core Curriculum required for Stern students.
-The course introduces students to the evolving role of business in society and challenges students to explore how business can and should create value for society.
+- Business and Society: This course required of all first-year students introduces students to the evolving role of business in society and challenges students to explore how business can and should create value for society.
 It includes a plenary session in which thought leaders present their distinct perspectives on current and historical issues related to business and society.
 It also includes small group discussion sessions in which students reflect critically on the plenary perspectives in reference to alternative perspectives drawn from course readings.

 Stern International Volunteers: Ghana

 SIV Ghana provides a unique educational experience, combining business theory with hands-on implementation and cultural immersion in the country of Ghana.
 Students will study how to design and implement social entrepreneurship and volunteer projects that support long-term socio-economic development and empowerment.
-Students will then travel to Ghana over spring break and apply their ideas and business knowledge "on-the ground" in NYU Stern’s partner Ghanaian village, Woadze Tsatoe.
+Students will then travel to Ghana over spring break and apply their ideas and business knowledge "on-the-ground" in NYU Stern’s partner Ghanaian village, Woadze Tsatoe.